 • Mental conditions

 Stress and anxiety make it hard for your body and mind to relax sufficiently to enter NREM stage 3, so instead of deep and restorative sleep, you get more REM and light sleep.
 As a result, it will be hard for your mind to let go of the stress and anxiety, which only exacerbates the problem.
 As such, it can be helpful for you to consider engaging in stress-relief activities before bedtime, like yoga or meditation for example.
-To get some recommendations on suitable pre-bedtime activities you can do to de-stress, speak to the experts at our Active Health Coaches at Active Health Labs located island-wide.
+To get some recommendations on suitable pre-bedtime activities you can do to de-stress, speak to our Active Health Coaches at Active Health Labs located island-wide.

 Photo: Active Health

 Maintaining a healthy sleep cycle• Sleep and wake up at regular times

 Since your sleep cycle is closely affiliated with your circadian rhythm, adhering to a regular bedtime and waking time will help to regulate your sleep cycle, so you can maximise the amount of restorative sleep you get.